 There are a number of different ways to moderate blog comments through your website.

-Make sure you’re signed in to the back end of your website and head over to the Comments section in the left-hand navigation bar.
+Make sure you’re signed in to the back end of your website and head over to the Comments section in the left-hand admin menu.

-Note: when you have a new comment(s), you’ll see an alert with the number of unread notifications in a red circle in the left-hand navigation next to the “Comments” section.
+Note: when you have a new comment(s), you’ll see the number of unread notifications in the left-hand admin menu next to Comments.
+Below is an example of what this looks like.

 At the top of the main Comments section, you’ll see six different folders: All, Mine, Pending, Approved, Spam and Trash.